-This isn’t one for acrophobiacs as the staircase up the bell tower is quite narrow, as is the viewing area.
-However the 20 Kuna entrance fee is well worth it, as is the climb up the stairs.
-From the top you can see all along the Peljesac Channel and peer down on the red rooftops and inhabitants of Korcula Old Town.
+This isn’t one for acrophobia as the staircase up the bell tower is quite narrow, as is the viewing area.
+However, the walk up does give you a return.
+From the top, you can see all along the Peljesac Channel and peer down on the red rooftops and inhabitants of Korcula Old Town.

 Sveti Antun Church

 Around a 20-25 minute walk from Korcula Town, this small church located in the area of Sveti Antun, has always been one of my favourite places.
 It’s a bit of an effort climbing up the steep staircases to the top (although the elderly residents of the neighbourhood seem to bound up!).
 The church itself is quite quaint and it’s usually very peaceful here, allowing you to soak in the views of the Korcula archipelago.

 The walk to Kocje Nature Park and ultimately visiting the park itself is really worth doing.
 Follow the road through Brdo (where first you are greeted with lovely views of Zrnovo village to your left) before taking the footpath towards Kocje.
 Here you’ll be able to enjoy even more lovely views but to your right, overlooking olive trees, across the channel to the Peljesac Peninsula and down upon bays located on the north side of the island.